Naturalization

 The law dictating eligibility for Form N-600 was last updated on February 27, 2001.
 Therefore, if you were age 18 before this date, different rules may apply.
 The same is true for children of U.S. citizens who reside outside of the United States.
 As such, an immigration attorney can confirm your eligibility and help you apply for a Certificate of Citizenship.

-San Diego Citizenship Through Parents: Form N-600
+Citizenship Through Parents With Form N-600

 The Violence Against Women Act (VAWA) dictates eligibility for green cards and, in turn, specifies rules for naturalization.
 One key difference in the process is that you can apply for citizenship after three years (rather than five) if you are the abused spouse, parent, or child of a U.S. citizen or LPR.